soundpress/RulesOfNYC/docs/c06/index.rst

    (9) Copy of the project log.

-(c) The building owner or contractor, as applicable, must make the project record or project summary required by this section available for inspection by DEP within 72 hours of request, except that during the project the project record must be made available immediately upon request.
+(c) The building owner, contractor or air monitor, as applicable, must make the project record or project summary required by this section available for inspection by DEP within 72 hours of request, except that during the project the project record must be made available upon request.

+(d) In addition to the project record required in subdivision (a), the air monitoring company must maintain, for at least thirty (30) years after the end of the project, a project summary for each asbestos project in which the company engages.
+These records may be maintained in an electronic recordkeeping system instead of in paper form.
+The project summary must consist of the following:

+   (1) The DEP certificate number of all individuals who worked on the project;

+   (2) The location and general description of the project;

+   (3) The start and completion dates for the project;

+   (4) The name, address, and ELAP registration number of the laboratory used for air sample analysis; and

+   (5) A copy of the project air sampling log.